ibm-cloud-architecture/refarch-kc-streams/python/containerSimulator/README.md

  - jsonPlayback.py : playback json file as stream,

-**containersFile.py : Will build the .json file that is consumed byt jsonPlayer.py
+**containersFile.py : Build the .json file that is consumed byt jsonPlayer.py.

 **jsonPlayback.py** default sends reeferTrack.json that has 10 reefers
 sending out updates every .2 seconds taking.
 At this rate it will